 3. RESULTS AND DISCUSSION

-The effect of Calcium Chloride, Cytokinin and Abscisic acid on growth of cut rose’s cv.
+The effects of Calcium Chloride, Cytokinin and Abscisic acid on growth of cut rose’s cv.
 Red Rhodos was assessed at different rates.
 The analysis of variance showed that number of shoots, stem length, stem diameter, flower bud size, leaf area, chlorophyll content, number of suckers, bent peduncles, flush days, and number of petals were significantly affected by the different rates of application of Calcium Chloride, Cytokinin and Abscisic acid.
 Moreover, Flush 1 had better results compared to flush 2.
 This is because, flowers in flush 1 emerged from the basal shoots which are always more vigorous while flowers in flush 2 emerged from lateral shoots which are always less vigorous compared to basal shoots.

 Additionally, the greenhouse average temperature ranged between 23 ˚C and 27 °C. Relative humidity was maintained at an average of 70% to 80% (Table 1).
 The different growing temperatures and humidity caused varying morphological characteristics and harvest dates.
 Lower temperatures and higher humidity in the first flush (Table 1) yielded flowers with longer lengths (Table 3), bigger stem diameter, bigger flower bud size (Table 4), larger leaves (Table 5), more chlorophyll content (Table 6), and more flush days (Table 9) compared to flush 2.
 It is possible that lower temperatures slowed the growth causing the plant to consume less energy and store more sugar therefore improving the plant morphological traits.
 Similar outcomes were reported by Younis et al. (2013) who observed that lower temperature than the recommended causes stems to elongate and flush intervals to lengthen.